Karaka-Management/Organization-Guide/Processes/06_Finance.md

 #### Taxes

 The taxes should be estimated based on the EBIT and the local tax rate.
 Corrections regarding deductible and non-deductible expenses should be included as well.

+## Monthly closing

+### Deadline

+The deadline is the 4th work day of the following month.

+### Responsibilities

+The tasks and responsibilities can be found in the Monthly Closing Checklist.
+The checklist must be signed by every responsible person after completing the defined task.

+## Annual closing

+### Deadline

+The deadline is the 4th work day of the new fiscal year.

+### Responsibilities

+The tasks and responsibilities can be found in the Monthly Closing Checklist and additionally the Annual Closing Checklist.
+The checklists must be signed by every responsible person after completing the defined task.

+## Annual financial audit

+### Deadline

+The deadline for the audit preparation is 3 days before the audit takes place.

+### Responsibilities

+The tasks and responsibilities can be found in the Annual Audit Checklist.
+The checklist must be signed by every responsible person after completing the defined task.

+## Reporting

+The reporting for the organization is done once a month and shared with different employees depending on authorities and responsibilities.

+### Deadline

+The deadline is the 5th work day of the following month.

+### Responsibilities

+The tasks and responsibilities can be found in the Monthly Reporting Checklist.
+The checklist must be signed by every responsible person after completing the defined task.

+### Contents

+2022-01-01 - Version 1.0